cloud-hero/api-docs/index.html.md

 Remember — a happy kitten is an authenticated kitten!
 </aside>

-## Create a multiple server environment
+## Create multiple server environment

 > To createa a multiple server environment use this code: